kuharich/spellchecker-homework/README.md

 To complete the new spell-checking software, we need you to create its brain.
 The requirements for this version are listed below.

 ## Requirements
-Using a language of your choice, write a function that implements the following pseudo-code signature:
+Using Swift, write a function that implements the following pseudo-code signature:

 <pre><code>String checkWord( String wordToCheck )</code></pre>